Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can do this using WordPress plugins.
-Search on the WordPress plugin repository for RSS Post, RSS feed to post, etc.
+You can do this using plugins.
+Search inside your ’Add Plugins’ screen for RSS, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us for help configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us if you need assistance with plugin configuration.

 WPeMatico